xsf/xmpp.org/content/blog/google-summer-of-code-2023.md

 The XSF has been accepted again as hosting organisation at the [Google Summer of Code 2023](https://summerofcode.withgoogle.com/programs/2023)!

-Now students but also simply open-source newcomers are invited to consider and review a participation and prepare for the application phase.
+Now both students and open-source newcomers are invited to consider and review a participation and prepare for the application phase.
 We would like to invite to review the XMPP projects that signed up with their ideas for this year.

 ### XMPP Projects at Google Summer of Code 2023